elastisys/compliantkubernetes/docs/operator-manual/provider-audit.md

     1. What is your measured uptime?
     1. Do you have a public status page?
 1. How do you handle access control?
 1. Does your operation team have individual accounts?
-How do you handle team member onboarding / offboarding?
+How do you handle team member on-boarding / off-boarding?
 1. How do you communicate credentials to your customers?
 1. Do you have audit logs?
     1. How long do you store audit logs?
 Who has access to them?
 How are they protected against disclosure and tampering?